watermarkhu/watermarkhu.github.io/pages/cv.markdown

 ## EXPERIENCE
 `2021-now`
 **Metrology Design engineer**, _[ASML](https://www.asml.com/), Eindhoven_
-Design, test and qualification of NPI software products for the ASML lithography machines.
-MATLAB devOps.
+Design, test and qualification of software products for ASML's D&E department.
+Migration and maitenance of one of the largest diagnostics codebases and introducing various CI/CD pipelines for documentation and testing.

 `2018-2020`
 **Student assistant**, _[QuTech Academy](https://qutech.nl/academy/), Delft_